scripturial/bibleparsing/README.md

 # Bible Parsing

 This library converts a bible parsing/tagging code into a compressed u32 value, and allows writing a u32 value back to a string.
+Tested using the parsing codes found in the Byzantine Text data files.

 ```zig
 // Convert code 'A-DSN' to u32 value.